 Federal Bureau of Prisons (FBP)

 Go to the Federal Bureau of Prisons website to locate the whereabouts of federal inmates incarcerated from 1982 to the present.

 Go to the National Sex Offender Public Website (NSOPW) to search for information about registered sex offenders, such as where they currently reside, work, and attend school.

 The Department of Corrections does not provide criminal history information.

 The Washington State Patrol's Washington Access To Criminal History (WATCH) service is the official Internet source for criminal history conviction records for the state of Washington only.

 Custody Status Notification

-Use the Washington Statewide Automated Victim Information & Notification (SAVIN) service, also known as VINE, to register to be notified of custody status changes, as well as protective order status changes.
-This service excludes King County Jail.
+Use the Washington statewide automated Victim Notification Network (WA VINE) service, also known as VINE, to register to be notified of custody status changes, as well as protective order status changes.

 If you are a victim or witness of an eligible crime you are entitled to notification by the Department of Corrections.
 See the Victims Notification Request webpage for more information.